algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 The trigger event is a block that starts the workflow, such as:

-- A button click
+- A button click.
-- A page load
+- A page load.
-- A user logging in
+- A user logging in.
-- A custom event
+- A custom event.
-- An API workflow
+- An API workflow.

 #### B. Series of Actions

 These are executed sequentially, for example:

-- Create a new thing (add to Bubble’s DB)
+- Create a new thing (add to Bubble’s DB).
-- Make an API call (to Firebase, for example)
+- Make an API call (to Firebase, for example).
-- Show an element or “Navigate to another page”
+- Show an element or “Navigate to another page”.

 #### C. Conditions

 Each action can run only when certain conditions are met, e.g.:

-- Only if Input's value is not empty
+- Only if Input's value is not empty.
-- Only if Current User's role is admin
+- Only if Current User's role is admin.

 ---